-When Jennifer was in Grade 13, her mother, Marcia, was diagnosed with terminal cancer.
-Knowing she wouldn’t be there to support her daughter as she pursued the next stage of her life, Marcia became determined to help Jennifer find a career path that would combine her passion for theatre with a steady paycheque.
+When Jennifer was in Grade 13, her mother, Marlene, was diagnosed with terminal cancer.
+Knowing she wouldn’t be there to support her daughter as she pursued the next stage of her life, Marlene became determined to help Jennifer find a career path that would combine her passion for theatre with a steady paycheque.

 “She didn’t like the fact that her daughter may be a struggling actress and she wasn’t going to be there to help me,” says Jennifer.
 “So as sick as she was, she went around to all of the colleges in the city for tours and picked up pamphlets, and that’s how she discovered Centennial’s Radio and Television Broadcasting program.”

 Together, Jennifer and her mother attended an information session about the program.
 She immediately knew broadcasting was the career path for her.